ncyxie/Notepad-DOT/README.md

 3. **Does this Notepad works with Mac or Linux?**

-Unfortunately, no. This application is optimized only for Windows OS.
+Unfortunately, no. This application runs only on Windows OS (because of WinForms), but you are free to modify it, and make run on your desired OS.

 4. **What are this Notepad system requirements?**